start portlet menu bar

 "Owning a home builds wealth!"
 That’s advice you hear from friends, family, YouTube experts, and mortgage companies.
 This advice is often correct.
 Many times, owning a home does help you build wealth and create a better future for you and your family.

 However, we suggest thinking about buying a home as part of the bigger picture of your finances.
-Buying a home can be an important way to build wealth, but it isn’t the only way to do that.
+Buying a home can be an important way to build wealth, but it isn’t the only way.
 Depending on your situation and circumstances, it may or may not be the best choice for you right now.

 Here are a few items to consider when your goal is to build wealth.
 We believe they will help you make the right decisions!

-A good first step to building wealth is to pay down and pay off debts you might have, from things like student loans, car loans, and credit cards.
+A good first step to building wealth is to pay down and pay off debts you might have, including student loans, car loans, and credit cards.
 This can help you stop paying interest on these debts and leave more money in your monthly budget to invest in your future.

 If you aren’t keeping track of what money comes in and goes out, your finances can quickly spiral out of control.
 Consider making a budget that tracks your housing and living expenses, clothing and transportation costs, loan payments, and the amount of money you have to spend in ways you enjoy.
 Spending money on things you want as well as things you need is fine, but if you end up spending more money than you earn each month, it’s going to be hard for you to build wealth.